 Reduces anxiety, depression: the only confirmed benefits of massage therapy

-Five articles on PainSci cite Moyer 2008: 1.
+Seven pages on PainSci cite Moyer 2008: 1.
 Anxiety & Chronic Pain 2.
 Does Massage Therapy Work?
 3. The Complete Guide to Low Back Pain 4.
-The Tyranny of Yoga, Meditation, and Mindfulness 5.
-Complete Guide to Frozen Shoulder
+The Tyranny of Yoga and Meditation 5.
+Complete Guide to Frozen Shoulder 6.
+Manual Therapy: What is it, and does it work?
+7. New massage for fibromyalgia study

 PainSci commentary on Moyer 2008: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
 Links to other papers and more general information are provided wherever possible.